Witko/nvidia-xrun/README.md

 * `dnf copr enable axeld/nvidia-xrun`
 * `dnf install nvidia-xrun`

+## OBS Repo for OpenSUSE, Fedora 27+ and RHEL7
+The OBS Repo can be found [here](https://software.opensuse.org//download.html?project=home%3AAxelSilverdew&package=nvidia-xrun)

 ## Troubleshooting
 ### Steam issues
 Yes unfortunately running Steam directly with nvidia-xrun does not work well - I recommend to use some window manager like openbox.